This article was originally published on the Atlassian Community and the Salesforce Community.

 Why Sync Jira Custom Fields with a Salesforce Account?

-Most organizations integrate custom field data between Jira and Salesforce in order to extend the possibilities of both platforms.
+Most organizations integrate custom field data between Jira and Salesforce in order to extend the capabilities of both platforms.

-In my experience working with custom fields, here are some challenges I’ve bumped into.
+In my experience working with custom fields, here are some challenges I’ve run into:

-• Getting the data transformation right for pinpoint accuracy,
+- Getting the data transformation right for accuracy

 One such solution is Exalate.
 This Jira Salesforce integration tool comes with a Groovy-based engine that allows you to sync custom fields bidirectionally without the hassle of writing custom transformations for both platforms.

-• Exalate’s Groovy scripting engine is apt for configuring complex use cases.
+- Exalate’s Groovy scripting engine handles complex use cases with full flexibility.

 With a bit of customization, you can sync data from custom fields and map them to existing or newly created default fields.